dpetrini/mnist_compare/Readme.md

  * create a table with all results

 The objective is to use the table to decide the best algorithm and HOG parameters to use for solve your problem.
-Here the image dataser is MNIST, the hand-writing Digits Dataset.
+Here the image dataset is MNIST, the hand-writing Digits Dataset.
 You can use any image dataset with few modifications.

 ## MNIST Dataset
 MNIST is a widely used dataset for computer vision.
 It has tenths of thousands of labeled digits in gray images of 28x28 pixels size.